devang64/pitplay-owner-backend-guide/README.md

   - 200 OK: Booking created successfully.
   - 400 Bad Request All fields are required!: Returned when one or more required fields (user_id, payment_method, transaction_id, total_amount) are missing in the request body.
 Prompt the client to provide all necessary information.
   - 500 Internal Server Error: An error occurred while processing the request.
+  - If one or more time slots are already booked, a `400 Bad Request` response will be returned with the message: "One or more time slots are already booked".
+  - If the coupon usage limit is `exceeded`, a `400 Bad Request` response will be returned with the message: "Coupon usage limit exceeded!".
+  - If the `coupon ID` is invalid, a `400 Bad Request` response will be returned with the message: "Invalid coupon ID!".
+  - If an `unexpected error` occurs on the server, a 500 Internal Server Error response will be returned with the message: "Internal Server Error".

 - **Response Body (Success):**
   ````json